edmondthui/e1finance/README.md

 ![E1 Finance Holdings & Activities Demo](https://i.imgur.com/bF31nKa.gif)

 ### Withdraw / Deposit
 Change buying power with the withdraw and deposit buttons.
 Each user starts of with a buying power of $1,000,000 and this number will change with each buy, sell, deposit, and withdrawl.
+All withdrawal and deposits are tracked on the activity page.
 ![E1 Finance Withdraw & Deposit Demo](https://i.imgur.com/7efIF5Q.gif)

 ### Research
 Check market news and research stock info and individual stock news.
 News with links, images, headlines, and details are fetched using the IEX Trading API.
+Stock prices for tickers you are researching are fetched from the IEX Trading API and stored in the database.
+This will update all portfolios and pies with the correct value at the time it was checked.
 ![E1 Finance Research Demo](https://i.imgur.com/c9S12mf.gif)